caravelo/beercruit/README.md

-# Who says there are no free :beers:?
+# Who says there are no free beers?

 ## Beercruit is a Zero-Commitment Free Beer meetup with an amazing team.